Historians have been trying for decades to set the record straight on the following "Ten Cannot" statements:

 According to Reinhard H. Luthin, author of "The Real Lincoln," this fraudulent quotation was first used in the 1880s during the Greenback Party's agitation for "paper" money as a counterweight to the power of "Wall Street."

 In 1909 the Rev. J.T.
 Hobson quoted Lincoln's son Robert Todd Lincoln as recalling a little "sermon" his father had preached "to the boys: "Don't drink, don't smoke, don't swear, don't gamble, don't lie, don't cheat.
 Love your fellowmen and love God.
 Love truth, love virtue, and be happy."
-When Robert Todd Lincoln was asked about this, he flatly denied that he had ever heard of it before.
+When Robert Todd Lincoln was asked about this, he flatly denied having heard of it before.

 The following quotation, a favorite of many people, is chiseled into the stone entrance of the Daily News Building in Manhattan (opened in 1930): "God must have loved the common people: He made so many of them."
 But there is no proof that they are Lincoln's words.

-Authentic statements by Lincoln endorsed the right of labor to form unions and to strike.
-A paragraph from his inaugural address ranked labor above capital and another statement held that labor should receive the good things it produces.
+Factual statements by Lincoln endorsed the right of labor to form unions and to strike.
+A paragraph from his inaugural address ranked labor above the capital, and another statement held that labor should receive the good things it produces.
 But the following alleged Lincoln quote is false:

 "All that serves labor serves the nation.
 All that harms Labor is treason to America.
 No line can be drawn between these two.
 If any man tells you he loves America and hates Labor, he is a liar.
 If any man tells you he trusts America and fears Labor, he is a fool.
 There is no America without Labor and to fleece one is to rob the other."